-Have you been injured in a Slip & Fall Accident?
+Have you been injured in a Slip-and-Fall Accident?

-Although a Slip & Fall Accident may not be common knowledge, property owners throughout Texas have an obligation to provide a reasonably safe environment to lawful visitors, residents, tenants or customers.
-When this does not occur, and a hazardous situation exists that is not repaired, a slip and fall accident may happen.
-Depending on the incident, a slip and fall may cause severe and lasting injury.
+Although a Slip-and-Fall Accident may not be common knowledge, property owners throughout Texas have an obligation to provide a reasonably safe environment to lawful visitors, residents, tenants or customers.
+When this does not occur, and a hazardous situation exists that is not repaired, a Slip-and-Fall Accident Lawsuit may happen.
+Depending on the incident, a slip and fall may cause severe and lasting injury and this is when you should call a Slip-and-Fall attorney at Chalaki Law.

-Examples of Slip & Fall/Premises Liability Personal Injury Cases
+Examples of Slip-And-Fall / Premises Liability Personal Injury Cases

 - Trip and Fall injuries such as fractures when a hotel guest trips on cleaning supplies left in a hallway or a rug that is frayed or bunched up in front of a door.